 Price of Signup and Renewal

 It’s important to be aware that several hosts offer an extremely attractive introductory offer (often less than $5 a month).
-This should be taken with a caveat.
+While this may look like a good deal, you really need to pay attention to what their long-term prices will be.

 After your initial sign-up period, you may discover the rates have risen.
 While you can always switch your web host, switching comes with a considerable amount of work.
 For this reason, read the small print, be aware of what your costs will be in a year or two, and make sure you have the ability to pay those costs in your budget.